dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

   -e EXTRA_VARS, --extra-vars=EXTRA_VARS
-                        set additional variables as key=value or YAML/JSON, if filename prepend with @ --flush-cache         clear the fact cache --force-handlers      run handlers even if a task fails -f FORKS, --forks=FORKS
+                        set additional variables as key=value or YAML/JSON, if filename prepend with @ --flush-cache         clear the fact cache for every host in inventory --force-handlers      run handlers even if a task fails -f FORKS, --forks=FORKS
                         specify number of parallel processes to use